Contra Costa County

 Steve has been active in the gay rights movement for more than 25 years, starting off as the leader of his college gay students' organization.
 He helped to found and lead the Peninsula Marriage Equality Coalition in the San Francisco Bay Area, following the passage of Proposition 8 in California.
 The Coalition chose to join Marriage Equality USA as an official chapter and Steve is now leading this chapter.
-In June 2008, Steve married his partner of 4 years and, in August, 2009, they celebrated that marriage with a large wedding among friends and family.
+In June 2008, Steve married his partner of 4 years and in August of 2009 they celebrated that marriage with a large wedding among friends and family.

 Billy serves us on both sides of San Francisco Bay, organizing and participating in events in San Francisco and in the East Bay where he lives.
 Billy is the single father of one teen-aged son and two dogs.
 He is an involved community member and volunteer who supports local Castro Valley businesses, schools, music and theatre.
 He is an outspoken activist for civil rights and works with the national LGBT civil rights groups GetEQUAL and Marriage Equality USA to promote full federal equality.
 He helped start Castro Valley Pride in 2011 (it gets bigger every year) and he looks forward to the day when he can quit talking about gay rights and we can all just talk about human rights.

 Kirsten Berzon has been involved with Marriage Equality USA since 2006.
-She has produced a number of events for the organization and has served as the Treasurer on the Board of Directors.
+She has produced a number of events for the organization and has served as the Treasurer on our Board of Directors.
 Her professional background is in event management for nonprofits and educational institutions and she brings that expertise to MEUSA.
-Most recently Kirsten worked with an outstanding team to produce the inaugural 2013 San Francisco Awards Reception honoring Lt.
-Governor Gavin Newsom, among other marriage equality advocates, an event which exceeded everyone’s expectations and raised critical funds for the organization.
+Kirsten works with an outstanding team to produce the San Francisco Awards Receptions.
 She has been married to her wife Kathy since 2008 and they share a home in Oakland, CA with their dog Mollie.
 When she isn’t working on MEUSA projects, Kirsten also volunteers for the SPCA helping to socialize and train dogs.